 Possessing prolific knowledge of Chinese literature and deep Buddhist influences, CHOU Meng-Tieh is a unique poet with a penchant for infusing classic...
 (Read more)

 How did “Eiko” from Beijing transform into “Ms. LIN” in Taipei?
-LIN Hai-Yin reminiscences about her Beijing childhood in her a...
+LIN Hai-Yin reminiscences about her Beijing childhood in her autobiographical novel, M...
 (Read more)

 Elephant lives in seclusion.
 His job as a movie projectionist even allows him to be isolated from people at work.
 In the outside world, the news repor...
 (Read more)